 - The Crisis

-- Impacts on your farm
+- Impacts on farmers you work with

 - Changes in production